 Newcomers to the Enneagram might be wondering what this unique symbol represents.
 You might be asking, what is the Enneagram of Personality?
-And how is this symbol relevant to my personality.
-Represented in the symbol is the Enneagram Philosophy, which we discuss in this post.
-We also take a brief look at how it came to be in our lives today.
+And how is this odd looking symbol relevant to me and my personality?
+Represented in the symbol is the Enneagram Philosophy, which we discuss briefly in this post.
+We also take a look at how the Enneagram came to be in our lives today.

 Let's start with clearly defining the Enneagram's function.
 Then we'll explore what it can do for you and how it helps to transform lives.
 Here's a one-line definition...